kofuk/ipp-print/README.md

 ## Current Status

-- Send IPP request
+- Send and receive IPP payload.
-- Receive IPP response and parse it to Rust struct
+- Generate PWG Raster data.
-- Print sample URF raster data
+- Print hard-coded bitmap using APIs above.

 ## TODO

+- [ ] Run-length encode bitmap to reduce size.
+- [ ] Check printer attributes and generate rasters in a format appropriate for the printer.
-- [ ] Generate raster data
+- [ ] Implement an API that abstracts the protocol for ease of use.

 ## About IPP and Driverless Printing